BlitzWolfMatthew/GlassOS/README.md

 # GlassOS
-Bootable operating system written in C# using COSMOSOS.
+Bootable operating system written in C# using CosmosOS.